-I have always been a firm believer in the promotion of so-called ‘soft skills’, in emotional intelligence and in improving the ability of pupils to interact effectively with others in different contexts, not least with adults and as part of a working community.
+I have always been a firm believer in the promotion of so-called ‘soft skills’, in Emotional Intelligence (EQ) and in improving the ability of pupils to interact effectively with others in different contexts.
 Many pupils suffer when they find themselves in a different social context (e.g. a discussion with an adult, a classroom presentation etc.) and find it hard to adapt.
-So, as part of the School Development Plan, we intend “to promote Emotional Intelligence across the school through normal lessons and Form Periods such that pupils recognise its importance in NTS and beyond, and to encourage pupil progress in eight key areas, using where possible pupil role-models as teachers.
+So, a few years ago, as part of the School Development Plan, we promoted this across the school through normal lessons and Form Periods to help pupils recognise its importance, and encouraged pupil progress in eight key areas, using where possible pupil role-models as teachers.